 Although the idea of PR is intriguing to many business owners it is rarely found at the top of their to-do list.
 This is often due to the fact they have very little time to take on the task.
 However, when planned properly, PR can become a task which fits easily into the running of a business.
-So with the pain of 2020 behind you, why don’t you make PR your businesses New Year Resolution?
 To help you get started we’ve created some pointers below.

 The main reason for doing PR as a small business is to create brand awareness and engage with customers.
 To do this you need to understand your audience and how to reach them.

 If your business is B2B, research trade publications in your sector.
 Be aware of industry specific columns and sections in national press as well.
 You can also read our article about how to create a PR strategy for a B2B business.

 If your business is B2C, talk to your existing customer base and think about the customer demographic.
 What gender, age and location are your customers?
 Do they read print or online?
 Do they follow and engage with bloggers?
 Find publications and outlets which match and target the same audience, use a targeting tool, or buy in a list of likely target journalists and bloggers.

 Understanding the right journalist or blogger for your business story is very important in PR.
 You need to find people who have showed interest in your industry and similar businesses before.
 The best way to do this is by reading relevant publications, whether this is when travelling in-between meetings or with your afternoon cup of tea.
 Keep an eye out for regular features, style of writing, interviews and byline articles.